 As of Aug.
 31, about 75 percent of Columbus REALTORS® have NOT yet met the NAR requirement (because they have not taken ethics since January of 2017).

-If this Ethics course requirement is not met, membership rights, privileges and services will be suspended this coming January until the requirement is met.
+If this Ethics course requirement is not met, membership rights, privileges and services will be suspended on Jan.
+1 until the requirement is met.

 Note to Commercial members: SIOR and CCIM have ethics courses that meet the NAR requirement.
 If you are a member of either of those societies and have taken an ethics training course since Jan.
 1, 2017, NAR has a record of compliance.